 Invasive Species Eradication

-Giles Restoration has been hired by ESC to spray the numerous patches of phragmites that are spreading inside and outside the wildlife refuge compound as well as the remaining woody invaders of the tall grass prairie for this summer.
-This winter the invasive eradication program continued to remove common buckthorn, multiflora rose, Russian and autumn olive and other invasive plant species from the wildlife refuge.
+Giles Restoration has been hired by the ESC to spray the numerous patches of phragmites that our spreading inside and outside the wildlife refuge compound as well as the remaining woody invaders of the Tall Grass Prairie for this summer.
+Last winter,the invasive eradication program was continued to remove common buckthorn, multiflora rose, Russian and autumn olive and other invasive plant species from the wildlife refuge.
 In November, they returned with a forest mulcher to breakdown the standing dead thickets and prepare the sites for replanting.
 The plan is to continue this process this coming season.

 Black Walnut Maintenance

-Black walnut trees that were planted at AWMA several decades ago are being pruned to improve timber trees as a demonstration of proper forestry practices.
+Black Walnut trees that were planted at the AWMA several decades ago are being trimmed to make better timber trees as a demonstration of proper forestry practices.
 This project is being undertaken by the membership of the Elgin-Middlesex Woodlot Owner’s Association, a chapter of the Ontario Woodlot Association.

 Purple Martin House

-As several species of native bats are endangered, two large bat colony boxes will soon be installed.
+As several species of native bats are endangered, two large bat colony boxes will be soon installed.
 This is to provide safe diurnal shelter and maternity wards in support of local bat populations.
-A special thank you to the St. Thomas Field Naturalists for the construction of several bat colony boxes for distribution to all the wildlife management areas.
+Special thank you to the St. Thomas Field Naturalists for the construction of several bat colony boxes for distribution to all the wildlife management area.

 Blue Bird Program

 Despite the pandemic, there was a return to duck banding after a two-year hiatus.
-Due to the drawdown of the west cell, the duck trap was installed in pond # 3 which had been baited.
-Duck banding occurred between August 19 and September 18, and was performed by the CWS licenced volunteers this past season.
+Due to the drawdown of the west cell, the duck trap was installed in pond # 3 which was being baited.
+Duck banding occurred between August 19th and September 18th and was performed by the CWS licenced volunteers this past season.

 Year-Round Bird Feeding

-Several bird feeders have been installed in front of viewing stand #3 providing niger seed, black oil sunflower, millet, mixed grain and suet to assist the residential and migratory species and to improve birding opportunities for our patrons.
+Several bird feedersinstalled in front of Viewing Stand #3 providing niger, black oil sunflower, millet, mixed grainand suet to assist the residential and migratory species and to improve birding opportunities for our patrons.

 Three hunting blinds and parking lots were prepared for the autumn waterfowl hunting season as usual.
 An early harvest of the soyabean fields followed by the planting of winter wheat provided an excellent hunting field this past autumn.
 The hunting blinds were well used with new hunters making use of the opportunity.
 Please note that small game, deer and turkey hunting are not permitted at AWMA nor is any target or practice shooting.